SabahTARTIR365/cv_builder_app/README.md

 # CV Builder Mobile App

-A lutter project(mobile app) that allow you to build your cv with tracked form, and save it in pdf format.
+A Flutter project(mobile app) that allow you to build your cv with tracked form, and save it in pdf format.

 ### Brief information